 Stacy has long been bothered by her smile, feeling self-conscious about it and trying to hide her teeth.
 I personally have never been concerned by this and yet “fixing her smile” has been on Stacy’s wish list for a very long while.
 A couple of years ago she went to the orthodontist and got a price quote on braces.
 Sticker shock caused her to put it off then.
 For those who have missing teeth, you may consider getting Dentures to restore your full smile.

-Fast forward to a few months ago and we finally agreed that if she was ever going to get braces, she just needed to go for it.
+Fast forward to a few months ago and we finally agreed that if she was ever going to get braces or perhaps other dental services like All On 4, she just needed to go for it.
 We had some savings and so we fully expected to pay cash for the entire thing, but after discussing and considering it, we decided to not pay cash up front.
 Why?
 Here are the four big reasons we didn’t pay cash for braces.

 The Savings is Good, but not Great

 Yes, I can do the math.
 We are paying $348 more (total) for her braces than we would be if we paid cash up front. $348 is nothing to sneeze at – it is a lot of money.
 At the same time, $348 over the course of the entire treatment isn’t a number that made us automatically decide paying cash was our best option.

 This is a two-edged sword.
 What if we end up hating this orthodontist and have to go somewhere else?
 What if it is discovered the orthodontist office is actually a front for the mafia?
 What if they hate us and want to up-charge us on everything?
 What if part way through we decide we don’t want to continue or something changes that says we need to stop?
 What if, what if, what if.
 The point is this: over the course of the time Stacy will be going through treatments, there is a lot that can happen.
 Trickling monies toward that effort rather than paying for the unknowns made us feel better.

 It Just Didn’t Feel Right